icuci-edi/icuci-edi/README.md

 - 👀 I’m interested in solving the worlds problems and beer
 - 🌱 I’m currently learning to keep my head down and any useful api
 - 💞️ I’m looking to collaborate on sports analysis
-- 📫 How to reach me use icuci on X or track me down on LinkedIn 😄
+- 📫 Contact me on X @ icuci or track me down on LinkedIn 😄
 - 😄 Pronouns: He He
 - ⚡ Fun fact: I write with right hand and throw with my left hand